 As said in a previous part of this document, REST [3] is not a standard.
 The SOAP approach which was a key element in the IVOA architecture is a standard but is also crushed under a huge stack of related standards (WS-).

-As a minimum it would be very efficient to have a "standardized" description of the REST [3] services provided in the frame of the IVOA.
+As VO services are not just designed for humans but also to be queried by another tools, it would be very efficient to have a "standardized" description of the REST [3] services provided in the frame of the IVOA.

-It could also be useful to have a tool to check if the service is really RESTful.
+It could also be useful to have a tool to check if the service follows a minimal set of rules.